Peach Cake is a buttery cake topped with peaches slices and cinnamon sugar. This simple cake takes just minutes to make.

-- With a hand or stand mixer, beat together butter, yogurt, and granulated sugar until light and fluffy.
+- With a hand or stand mixer, beat together butter, yogurt, and granulated sugar until well-combined.

-- Mix in egg whites, vanilla extract, and almond extract; beat for 2 minutes.
+- Mix in egg whites, vanilla extract, and almond extract until well-combined.

 - Add flour, baking powder, and salt.
 Begin mixing on low speed.